dsccommunity/ExchangeDsc/README.md

 * For all -ExchangeCertificate functions in xExchExchangeCertificate, added '-Server $env:COMPUTERNAME' switch.
 This will prevent the resource from configuring a certificate on an incorrect server.
 * Fixed issue with reading MailboxDatabases.csv in xExchangeConfigHelper.psm1 caused by a column name changed introduced in v7.7 of the Exchange Server Role Requirements Calculator.
 * Changed function GetRemoteExchangeSession so that it will throw an exception if Exchange setup is in progress.
 This will prevent resources from trying to execute while setup is running.
+* Fixed issue where VirtualDirectory resources would incorrectly try to restart a Back End Application Pool on a CAS role only server.

 ### 1.3.0.0